 Easy-to-access, easy-on-the-wallet offerings include complimentary walking tours, free beach bonfire events and inexpensive-to-enter natural attractions.
 They all offer an unforgettable time on just about any budget.
 Here are 21 free or inexpensive ways to dip into island life.

 1 City of Hamilton Walking Tour with Ed Christopher

-Join Town Crier, Ed Christopher, and experience our capital on foot while discovering unique facts about places inthe City.
-Dressed to impress, Ed leads you through Hamilton’s vibrant streets as you learn about the history and culture of this
+Join Town Crier, Ed Christopher, and experience our capital on foot while discovering unique facts about places in the City.
+Dressed to impress, Ed leads you through Hamilton’s vibrant streets as you learn about the history and culture of this picturesque harbour city.

 3 Ride the SeaExpress Around the Island

 Bikes, scooters and taxis can get you around Bermuda, but you can also cross the island via the SeaExpress ferry service.
 Spacious double-decker boats with air conditioning and breezy decks zip from place to place on four different routes.
 They stop in spots like the City of Hamilton and the Town of St. George, and offer a different vantage point of Bermuda.

 The first sunrise hits Bermuda in the east, near where the early British settlers arrived onshore in 1609.
 Stand in their footsteps and take in a piece of history as you drink your morning coffee.
 Then walk to the nearby Town of St. George where there's history around every cobblestoned corner.

 5 Catch the Sunset at Daniel's Head Park